Hopf-Galois module structure of degree p extensions of p-adic fields: Degree extensions of -adic fields

 We shall show that in order to prove Theorem \ref{maintheorem} we can assume without loss of generality that the normal closure $\widetilde{L}$ of a degree $p$ extension of $p$-adic fields $L/K$ is totally ramified.
 In order to do so, we will replace $L/K$ by another degree $p$ extension of $p$-adic fields whose ring of integers follows the same criteria for freeness over the associated order and whose normal closure is totally ramified.
 Namely, such an extension is $L'/K'$, where $L'$ (resp. $K'$) is the inertia field of $\widetilde{L}/L$ (resp. $\widetilde{L}/K$).

-Note that by definition of inertia field, $L'/L$ (resp. $K'/K$) is the largest unramified subextension of $\widetilde{L}/L$ (resp. $\widetilde{L}/K$).
+Note that by definition of inertia field, $L'/L$ (resp. $K'/K$) is the largest unramified subextension of $\widetilde{L}/L$ (resp. $\widetilde{L}/K$), and therefore $\widetilde{L}/L'$ (resp. $\widetilde{L}/K'$) is totally ramified.
 The idea behind the fact that the criteria for the freeness does not vary from $L/K$ to $L'/K'$ is that we can \textit{ignore} the unramified subextensions.
 This is the content of the following technical lemma.

 \begin{lema} Let $L/K$ be an $H$-Galois extension of $p$-adic fields.
 Let $K'/K$ be another extension which is arithmetically disjoint with $L/K$ (i.e, the discriminants of $L/K$ and $K'/K$ are coprime) and let $L'=LK'$.
 Call $H'=K'\otimes_KH$, which is a Hopf-Galois structure on $L'/K'$.
 Then $\mathfrak{A}_{H'}=\mathfrak{A}_H\otimes_{\mathcal{O}_K}\mathcal{O}_{K'}$ and $\mathcal{O}_{L'}$ is $\mathfrak{A}_{H'}$-free if and only if $\mathcal{O}_L$ is $\mathfrak{A}_H$-free. \end{lema} \begin{proof} Since $L/K$ and $K'/K$ are arithmetically disjoint, $\mathcal{O}_{L'}=\mathcal{O}_L\otimes_{\mathcal{O}_K}\mathcal{O}_{K'}$ (see \cite[Chapter III, (2.13)]{frohlichtaylor}).